 The Tool: Self-service business intelligence

-In the end, with role-based access, any individual or application developer can query data stored in a cloud data warehouse, generate reports, or access visualizations.
-"Cloud data warehousing supports individualized, need-to-know access management" (Google Cloud Guide).
+In the end, with role-based access, any individual or application developer can query data stored in a cloud data warehouse, generate reports, or access visualisations.
+"Cloud data warehousing supports individualised, need-to-know access management" (Google Cloud Guide).

 Why the Cloud?

-A cloud data warehouse can be scoped enterprise-wide, or organized flexibly based on the structure of the organization.
-The access the data can be customized for every department, employee and function within the company, resulting in total control on who has access, and who doesn't.
-The cloud gives you makes it possible to process and analyze tremendous amounts of data, because the data doesn't need to be stored in the cloud, but can just be stored in the cloud.
+A cloud data warehouse can be scoped enterprise-wide, or organised flexibly based on the structure of the organisation.
+The access the data can be customised for every department, employee and function within the company, resulting in total control on who has access, and who doesn't.
+The cloud gives you makes it possible to process and analyse tremendous amounts of data, because the data doesn't need to be stored in the cloud, but can just be stored in the cloud.

-As a result, these tools help democratize data science, while still maintaining security safeguards.
+As a result, these tools help democratise data science, while still maintaining security safeguards.
 Giving you valuable insights, without you having to spend tons to hire the rare talent.

 At this moment, over one-half of businesses across the U.S., Europe, and Asia-Pacific report they either are implementing, have implemented, or are expanding their use of self-service business intelligence tools across the enterprise.